Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/gpio_expander_for_xiao.md

 ### 4. MCP23017 Output Pins

 These are the output pins from the MCP23017 chip.
 Each pin's definition can be seen on the back of the board.
-They range from PA0 to PB7, providing a total of 16 GPIOs.
+They range from PA0 to PB7, providing a total of 16 IOs.

 ### 5. Grove Pads